andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

 This raises another problem for delegates.
 Selling it to their boss.
 A conference that makes itself is a hard sell.

+This is the main reason the OPen Spaces I attend have themes - so they sound valuble to the people paying

 ---